KeefeVandenberg/Wolf3d/README.md

   Test it!! <br />

 ## Debugging
-  if the program doesn't compile your mac OS might not be up to date.
+  if the program doesn't compile your macOS might not be up to date. <br />
+  if your program continues to throw error codes try comparing your map to mine <br />